tedkim97/tedkim97.github.io/_posts/2021-01-17-diss_track_graph.md

   - metrics
 concepts:
   - graph theory
+  - network analysis
   - networkx
   - d3
 ---

 # Introduction
-Over the weekend, I decided to construct diss tracks as [graphs](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)) (or networks), analyze the results, and visualize them.
+Over the weekend, I decided to construct diss tracks as [graphs](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)) (or networks), analyze the results, and visualize them (not in that order).
+I was inspired by this [New York Times visualization on the Oscars](https://archive.nytimes.com/www.nytimes.com/interactive/2013/02/20/movies/among-the-oscar-contenders-a-host-of-connections.html), and I thought I would take a crack at doing something similar.

+{% include caption_image.html imgpath="/figures/diss_track_graph_main.jpg" alt="fig1" caption="a sample graph generate from a part of the dataset" %}

-Diss tracks are songs meant to verbally attack/disrespect another artist.
-During the song, the artists will reference past events or faults of their target.
-The more memorable diss tracks I remember are in hip-hop, but the archetype is not exclusive to hip hop.
-One of the more recent diss tracks is ["The Story Of Adidon"](https://genius.com/Pusha-t-the-story-of-adidon-lyrics) where Pusha T responds to [Drake's diss track Duppy Freestyle"](https://genius.com/Drake-duppy-freestyle-lyrics) and exposes Drake's hidden child in addition to just shitting on drake.
-Honestly I can't explain it all, so I recommend looking through the genius explanation.
-I don't think there is anything incredibly deep about their existence, but I think it's pretty fun to follow the feuds in hip hop.
+So everyone is on the same page, "diss tracks" are songs meant to verbally attack/disrespect another artist.
+The writer will usually reference their target's appearances, discography, controversies, or history to insult them.
+The diss tracks I remember are in hip-hop, but the archetype is not exclusive to hip hop.
+For example, ["The Story Of Adidon"](https://genius.com/Pusha-t-the-story-of-adidon-lyrics) is a diss track where Pusha T responds to [Drake's diss track Duppy Freestyle"](https://genius.com/Drake-duppy-freestyle-lyrics), exposing Drake's (at the time) hidden child.
+There's more to it, so I recommend looking through an explanation if you're curious.

-I've sourced information from this [Wikipedia article](https://en.wikipedia.org/wiki/List_of_diss_tracks) and this [Complex Top 50 List](https://www.complex.com/music/2018/10/the-50-best-hip-hop-diss-songs/2pac-hit-em-up-1996).
-I'll upload the json file I've compiled at some later date.
-Below is a sample graph generated from the dataset.
+I've sourced a list of diss tracks from this [Wikipedia article](https://en.wikipedia.org/wiki/List_of_diss_tracks) and this [Complex Top 50 List](https://www.complex.com/music/2018/10/the-50-best-hip-hop-diss-songs/2pac-hit-em-up-1996).
+Read more if you want to see an interactive version, graph statistics, and notes about the data.

-{% include caption_image.html imgpath="/figures/diss_track_graph_main.jpg" alt="fig1" caption="a noticeable cluster from the interactive d3 version of the graph" %}

-Read more if you want to see an interactive version, variations, and some graph statistics.

 ### Disclaimer: Incomplete Dataset
-The dataset I'm using to visualize this information isn't complete nor comprehensive.
+The dataset I'm using to visualize this information isn't complete.
 When I started, I *assumed* that there would be a deeply descriptive and well cited catalog of all diss tracks in history, but there isn't.
 Unfortunately, I don't think I have the knowledge or energy to compile a comprehensive list of notable diss tracks throughout history.

-As a result, I combined together some results from Wikipedia and complex to form a list.
+As a result, I combined together some results from Wikipedia and Complex to form a list.
 The graph only represents a sample of diss tracks - I'm sure there are plenty of songs out there that I've missed.
 I'll upload my data on a later date.

 # An Interactive Visualization
-The main problem I've had with visualizing graphs like these is that they're too large to display as a single image.
-In order to cover all of the nodes, the camera would need to be zoomed out all the way, and the labels would have to be large enough to see, but also small enough to not cover other nodes.
+The main problem I had with visualizing this graph is that it's too large to display as a single image.
+In order to cover all of the nodes, the camera would need to be zoomed out, and the labels would have to be large enough to see, but also small enough to not cover other nodes.
+Normally, this isn't a problem when you can create partial visualizations in an interactive notebook, but not very viable in a blog.
+As a result, I decided to create an interactive diss track graph in D3.js.

-Even with all of the different possible graph layouts

-Normally, this isn't a problem when

-Iteratively form visualizations is viable in something like a jupyter notebook, but not very viable in a blog-style content.

-As a result, I decided to try creating an interactive diss track graph in d3.

 - **Hover** over a node to see the respective artists, and the artists 1st degree neighbors.
 - **Double click** on a node to toggle on this highlighting.
 Double clicking on the node (or any other node) will turn it off.